Anna Godzina - 2019 - Singing the Space Electric [EN, essay]

 About Anna Godzina’s work

 Anna Godzina (b.
-1990 in Chișinău, Moldova) creates kinetic sculptures and installations that sprinkle tiny sounds through space.
-They consist of found objects such as wood, metal, bolts, strings, electric engines, cogwheels, belts, glass bulbs, water, sawblades and guitar parts.
-Slowly they move and almost imperceptible are their flowery additions to space, reshaping it, energizing it, unfolding it.
+1990 in Chișinău, Moldova) creates minimalistic, kinetic sculptures and installations that sprinkle tiny sounds through space.
+They consist of found objects such as electric engines, parts of music instruments, tubes and pipes, tiny pebbles, wood, metal, bolts, strings, cogwheels, belts, glass bulbs, water, sawblades etcetera.
+Slowly they move and almost imperceptibly their flowery additions to space, reshape, energizise or unfold it.

 Vaguely we remember a blind emperor who had a large garden designed to listen to when it rained.
 And indeed traditional Chinese gardens were provided with Rain Pavillions, from whence the owner could listen to the ever changing garden revealed to him or her by the ever changing winds and raindrops.